Kiciganteng21/DepFileScan/replit.md

 - **RequirementsParser**: Handles requirements.txt files with support for various pip options and URL-based dependencies
 - **PipfileParser**: Processes Pipfile format with fallback to manual parsing if the pipfile library is unavailable
 - **PyprojectParser**: Supports multiple pyproject.toml formats including Poetry, PDM, and Flit
+- **PythonScanner**: Uses AST analysis to extract dependencies from Python import statements with stdlib filtering

 ### Data Models
 The system uses dataclasses for type-safe data representation: